WP Engine: History

 WP Engine's main function is allowing businesses and organizations to build, host, and manage websites powered by WordPress.

 WP Engine was founded by Jason Cohen and Ben Metcalfe in 2010.
 Prior to founding WP Engine, Cohen was the founder of the software company SmartBear Software.^{} In May 2013, WP Engine hired former Bazaarvoice COO Heather Brunner as its COO.
 Brunner was eventually appointed the company's CEO in October 2013, with Cohen assuming the position of CTO.
 WP Engine hired Lee McClendon, formerly of SolarWinds, as its first Senior Vice President of Global Engineering in 2017.

 WP Engine expanded into Europe in 2016, establishing offices in Limerick, Ireland.
 In 2019, the company expanded its offices into The Domain, a mixed-use development in Austin, Texas.
 In addition, WP Engine also expanded its offices into the Limerick city centre in 2023.

 In 2018, WP Engine sold majority of its stakes to Silver Lake for investing $250 million.
 At the time they had 75,000 customers.

 In 2021, the company reorganized its business into three service lines: enterprise-size business, small to medium-size business and international business.

-In 2022, WP Engine announced that it was ending support for the website managing tool .htaccess.
+In 2022, WP Engine announced that it was ending support for configuring sites using .htaccess files.
 WP Engine also announced the launch of Atlas, its headless WordPress solution, in the same year.
 The Atlas platform includes Atlas Blueprints, which provides developers with free website templates designed by professionals, and Atlas Sandbox, which allows users to create prototype headless WordPress projects.
 In March 2024, WP Engine Introduced AI-Powered Search for WordPress Sites.

 WP Engine launched its platform on Microsoft Azure in 2022.

 WP Engine formed a partnership with digital agency Granite Digital to expand its presence in Ireland in 2023.

 Annually, WP Engine holds WP Engine DE{CODE}, a developer conference centered around sharing technical knowledge with the WordPress community.

-In November 2017, it became the first WordPress solution to be certified in Amazon Web Services' Competency Program.
-In a 2023 study conducted by StatusGator, WP Engine was named one of the most reliable WordPress hosting providers based on downtime data.
-WP Engine has been ranked as one of the top 10 most popular hosting companies by several publications.